 11-year-old turtle expert Natalie Ephraims considers herself pretty lucky to have witnessed the event up close.
 We caught up with Natalie to talk snorkelling, sleeping at sea and the best bits about her turtle-themed holiday to Brisbane and Lady Musgrave Island.

 “It was really cool,” says Natalie, about watching them hatch at Brisbane’s Queensland Museum.
 “They had the turtles in boxes so that you could see through the sand.
 I really enjoyed watching the turtles hatching because it’s not what you usually get to see.”

 “It was really cool that we got to snorkel and explore Lady Musgrave without anyone else,” Natalie says.
 “We were the only ones there.
 I learnt about how they take care of the reef.
 I learnt about the different species of turtles and how to tell them apart using their different colours and gaits.
-Green turtles run faster and loggerheads are the slowest.”
+For example, green turtles run faster, and loggerheads are the slowest.”

-Natalie and her mum were able to enjoy the brand-new Reef Sleep experience, spending the night aboard a small catamaran off the coast of the island.
+Natalie and her mum enjoyed the brand-new Reef Sleep experience, spending the night aboard a small catamaran off the coast of the island.